freenas/freenas-docs/userguide/storage.rst

 **Refer** indicates the amount of data accessible by this dataset, which may or may not be shared with other datasets in the pool.
-When a snapshot or clone is created, it initially references the same amount of space as the file system or snapshot it was created from, since its contents are identical.
+When a snapshot or clone is created, it initially references the same amount of space as the filesystem or snapshot it was created from, since its contents are identical.

-Snapshots have icons on the right side for several actions.

-**Clone Snapshot** prompts for the name of the clone to create.
-A clone is a writable copy of the snapshot.
-Since a clone is actually a dataset which can be mounted, it appears in the :guilabel:`Pools` tab rather than the :guilabel:`Snapshots` tab.
-By default, :literal:`-clone` is added to the name of a snapshot when a clone is created.
+To manage a snapshot, click the 3-dot icon next to its entry.
+The following actions are available from that menu:

-**Destroy Snapshot** a pop-up message asks for confirmation.
+**Delete** a pop-up message asks for confirmation.
 Child clones must be destroyed before their parent snapshot can be destroyed.
 While creating a snapshot is instantaneous, deleting a snapshot can be I/O intensive and can take a long time, especially